10,000 Creatives. 10 Years.

 What We Do

-Creative Portland strives to attract people who value our creative community and supports the artists and creative entrepreneurs who already live here.
+Creative Portland strives to attract people who value our creative community and support the artists and creative entrepreneurs who already live here.
 Here are some of our key projects:

 “In Portland, it’s two degrees of separation, not six.”
 2 Degrees Portland is a networking service for creative types (engineers, artists, entrepreneurs, designers, “big thinkers”) who want to find out what it’s like to live and work in Portland.
 When someone contacts 2 Degrees, our coordinator puts them in touch with someone with similar interests who can answer their questions about who to know, which neighborhoods to live in, where to walk the dog, where to buy local produce, or the best place to launch their kayak.
 We also host 2 Degrees mixers so that our volunteers can get to know one another and new arrivals have a place to meet new friends.

-Started 13 years ago, First Friday Art Walk has blossomed into a monthly arts and cultural event that takes place on the first Friday of every month (regardless of weather) throughout the city, centered primarily in the Arts District.
+First Friday Art Walk, which began in 2000, has blossomed into a monthly arts and cultural event that takes place on the first Friday of every month (regardless of weather) throughout the city, centered primarily in the Arts District.
 Over 3,000 people come downtown each month to visit galleries and museums, see live performances, buy work from street artists, and greet friends as they stroll along city streets.

-In 2012, Creative Portland launched a Professional Development Series: Business Basics for Artists in partnership with Maine College of Art and the Maine Volunteer Lawyers for the Arts.
-On the second Wednesday of every month, we offered an evening session addressing such topics as grant-writing, tax preparation, pricing art work, and starting a creative business, specifically designed for artists, artisans and creative entrepreneurs.
+Creative Portland launched a Professional Development Series: Business Basics for Artists in partnership with Maine College of Art and the Maine Volunteer Lawyers for the Arts in 2012.
+We continue to offer workshops specifically designed for artists, artisans, and creative entrepreneurs, addressing such topics as grant-writing, money matters, pricing art work, and starting a creative business.